apple/HomeKitADK/Documentation/PAL.md

 The PAL abstracts all relevant aspects of the underlying platform.
 Currently the PAL attempts to avoid memory allocations.
 This is not necessarily a design goal we'll maintain going forward.
-The PAL has three build types: Test, Debug, and Release.
+The PAL has 3 build types: Test, Debug, and Release.
 Test uses the Mock PAL and is used for unit tests.
 Debug and Release use platform-specific backends.

 ### Configuration and weak symbols